 Where the school makes arrangements for pupils to be provided with care and accommodation by a host family to which they are not related (for example, during a foreign exchange visit), we will request enhanced DBS checks with barred list information on those people.

-Where the school is organising such the same way, we will work with our prior to the visit. hosting arrangements partner schools abroa s overseas and host famili d to ensure that similar as ies cannot be checked in ssurances are undertaken
+Where the school is organising such hosting arrangements overseas and host families cannot be checked in the same way, we will work with our partner schools abroad to ensure that similar assurances are undertaken prior to the visit.